mnelson4/yet-another-related-posts-plugin/readme.txt

 Developers can call YARPP's powerful relatedness algorithm from anywhere in their own code.
 Some examples and more details are in my slides from my [WordCamp Birmingham talk](http://www.slideshare.net/mitcho/relate-all-the-things).

-	yarpp_related(
-	    array(
-            // Pool options: these determine the "pool" of entities which are considered 'post_type' => array('post', 'page', ...),
-            'show_pass_post' => false, // show password-protected posts
-            'past_only' => false, // show only posts which were published before the reference post 'exclude' => array(), // a list of term_taxonomy_ids. entities with any of these terms will be excluded from consideration.
-            'recent' => false, // to limit to entries published recently, set to something like '15 day', '20 week', or '12 month'.

-            // Relatedness options: these determine how "relatedness" is computed
-            // Weights are used to construct the "match score" between candidates and the reference post 'weight' => array(
-                'body' => 1,
-                'title' => 2, // larger weights mean this criteria will be weighted more heavily 'tax' => array(
-                    'post_tag' => 1,
-                    ... // put any taxonomies you want to consider here with their weights )
-            ),
-            // Specify taxonomies and a number here to require that a certain number be shared:
-            'require_tax' => array(
-                'post_tag' => 1 // for example, this requires all results to have at least one 'post_tag' in common.
-            ),
-            // The threshold which must be met by the "match score" 'threshold' => 5,

-            // Display options:
-            'template' => true, // either the name of a file in your active theme or the boolean false to use the builtin template
-            'limit' => 5, // maximum number of results
-            'order' => 'score DESC'
-        )',
-        $reference_ID. // second argument: (optional) the post ID.
-If not included, it will use the current post. true
-	); // third argument: (optional) true to echo the HTML block; false to return it.

 Options which are not specified will default to those specified in the YARPP settings page.
 Additionally, if you are using the builtin template rather than specifying a custom template file in `template`, the following arguments can be used to override the various parts of the builtin template: `before_title`, `after_title`, `before_post`, `after_post`, `before_related`, `after_related`, `no_results`, `excerpt_length`.

 If you need to use related entries programmatically or to know whether they exist, you can use the functions `yarpp_get_related($args, $reference_ID)` and `yarpp_related_exist($args, $reference_ID)`. `yarpp_get_related` returns an array of `post` objects, just like the WordPress function `get_posts`. `yarpp_related_exist` returns a boolean for whether any such related entries exist.
 For each function, `$args` takes the same arguments as those shown for `yarpp_related` above, except for the various display and template options.